About the Institute

 Melinda Kelemen, International and EU Research Grant Manager

 Melinda has 10+ years track record of designing and managing high-level, complex EU-funded projects.
 She also works as a contract-based EU project manager and industrial relations expert for a range of organisations across Europe.
-She holds an MA in Sociology from Eötvös Lóránd University in Hungary and an MA in European Industrial Relations from University of Warwick in the UK.
-Currently enrolled in a post-graduate Humanitarian Response Manager specialized training course at University of Óbuda.
+She holds an MA in Sociology from Eötvös Lóránd University in Hungary, an MA in European Industrial Relations from University of Warwick in the UK and a post-graduate Humanitarian Response Manager specialized training qualification from University of Óbuda.
 Her working languages are English and Hungarian.
 Melinda is responsible for running GTI’s EU-co-funded and other large-scale projects smoothly in terms of administration and financial issues.

 Main clients, partners and supporters